 Your estate is all the property you own.
 Your estate may be large or it may be small.
 Life insurance can make a small estate large, or it can be used to protect a large estate.
 When considering life insurance for your estate plan it is important that you have choices and understand the benefits of each type of coverage and how each plays into your estate planning goals.

-Many of our clients have at least a small life insurance policy through work or for burial and final expenses.
-However, the majority of our clients fail to maximize their estate through the use of life insurance.
+Many people have at least a small life insurance policy through work or for burial and final expenses.
+However, the majority of individuals fail to maximize their estate through the use of life insurance.
 In our opinion, life insurance and estate planning should be synonymous.

 When it comes to using life insurance for estate planning, there are various strategies available using cash value life insurance that can be used to increase the value of your estate and avoid taxes.
 The following article covers the value of life insurance in an estate plan, ways to use life insurance to avoid estate taxes and explains the different types of life insurance available.